Are you passionate about squash?

 Training and support

 Successful tutors will be expected to attend a development day in Glasgow on Saturday 18th July, full details to be confirmed in due course.
+If you are unable to attend on that day, please can you indicate that in your application.

 What you’ll get